 Or even considering a separate breakfast room which is different from the other spaces at the restaurant hotel, a small room of about 50 sqm, with a bright colour ambiance and interiors making the space look elegant, exclusive space just for breakfast.

 Therefore it is very important to know your space well to design the dining space according to the needs of the customers.

-Know who your customers are: Once your dinning space layout is successfully set, the next important step is to know if it is functional enough for your guests.
-If your restaurant focuses on families, friend groups, private gatherings, romantic dinners etc one should make sure that the dining space easily accommodates the choices of these categories of people in the look and feel of the space.
+Know who your customers are: Once your dining space layout is successfully set, the next important step is to know if it is functional enough for your guests.
+If your restaurant focuses on families, friend groups, private gatherings, romantic dinners, etc one should make sure that the dining space easily accommodates the choices of these categories of people in the look and feel of the space.

 Accommodating larger groups for a gathering can make the whole space look overcrowded, to avoid this it is important to understand if your guests will need extra space, especially when it comes to family seating, a little room for pushchairs in a family restaurant will make space feel harmoniously in sync with the whole restaurant ambience.

 Bonus Tip: Furniture that is highly durable and resistant to external factors can be a huge asset to the restaurant business.
 Laminating table surfaces have proven to withstand temperatures up to 180°C. They are also scratch-resistant and also come in a variety of designs and surface effects like marble finish.

 Choosing comfortable yet durable furniture: When purchasing furniture, it is very important to choose something that is comfortable, clean, and with a functional design.
 Any piece of furniture having intricate design or sharp edges can be a huge task for maintenance and risk when guests or small kids are around.
 When making a choice, go for furniture that is durable, easy on maintenance, strong enough to withstand external changes, and very comfortable.